cdeletre/Render96extractor/README.md

 # Render96extractor

 Tool to extract and generate ressources package for [Render96/Render96ex](https://github.com/Render96/Render96ex) (sm64ex fork).
-This tools also pack the demo bin data so that [cdeletre/Render96ex](https://github.com/cdeletre/Render96ex/tree/tester_rt64alpha) can be used (it's a fork that build the executable without hardcoding assets).
+This tools also pack the demo bin data so that [cdeletre/Render96ex](https://github.com/cdeletre/Render96ex/tree/tester_rt64alpha) can be used (it's a fork that builds the executable without hardcoding assets).

 # Usage